Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Introduction

+\begin{Proposition} Restricting to the open Bruhat cell induces an equivalence which is $t$-exact and (right) $T$-equivariant.
+Moreover, if $\jmath^*$ denotes the composite of this equivalence with the equivalence then $\jmath^*$ exhibits $\D(G/N)^{N^-, \psi}$ as a right $\D(T)$-category that is free of rank one. \end{Proposition}

-Therefore, we may reinterpret the statement of \cref{Mellin Transform for biWhittaker Sheaves} in the language of groups acting on categories.
-Specifically, \cref{Mellin Transform for biWhittaker Sheaves} in fact says that for the left $G$-category $\C := \D(G)^{N^{-}, -\psi}$, the averaging functor $\AvN: \C^{N^{-}, \psi} \to \C^N$, after applying cohomological shift, lifts to a fully faithful, $t$-exact functor:
+Using the equivalence $\jmath^*$ of \cref{SupportOfWhittakerSheaves}, we may reinterpret the statement of \cref{Mellin Transform for biWhittaker Sheaves} in the language of groups acting on categories.
+Specifically, after applying $\jmath^*$, \cref{Mellin Transform for biWhittaker Sheaves} in fact says that for the left $G$-category $\C := \D(G)^{N^{-}, -\psi}$, the averaging functor $\AvN: \C^{N^{-}, \psi} \to \C^N$, after applying cohomological shift, lifts to a fully faithful, $t$-exact functor:\footnote{Here, and in what follows, we lightly abuse notation and identify $\D(G)^{N} \simeq \D(G/N)$ without explicitly recording this equivalence of categories in our notation.}

 Now let $\C$ be any $G$-category.
 Since $\C^N$ determines $\C$, one may ask whether a similar technique can be applied.
 Unfortunately, for example, in the universal case $\C = \D(G)$, the category $\C^N$ is not expected to admit a natural $W$-action.
-However, as we will see in \cref{Corollary on Cats}, $W$ \textit{does} act on any nondegenerate $G$-category $\C$, and moreover for such $\C$ the analogue of \cref{Mellin Transform for biWhittaker Sheaves} holds:
+However, as we have shown in \cite{GannonNew} (and recall below in \cref{Summary of Companion Paper}) $W$ \textit{does} act on any nondegenerate $G$-category $\C$.
+We will show that, for such $\C$, the analogue of \cref{Mellin Transform for biWhittaker Sheaves} holds:

 \begin{Theorem} For any nondegenerate $G$-category $\C$, the category $\C^N$ acquires a canonical $W$-action and there is an induced, fully faithful functor $\AvNShiftedAndLifted: \C^{N^{-}, \psi} \xhookrightarrow{} \C^{N, W}$. \end{Theorem}